Research

 Abstract

-According to Ex-Post Average Utilitarianism, prospect X is at least as good as prospect Y if and only if the expected average well-being is at least as great in X as in Y. This approach has the advantage (relative to the ex-ante approach of taking the average of individuals’ expectations) of not needing well-defined expectations of well-being for contingent individuals—individuals who exist in some but not all states of nature.
-It also has the advantage (relative to any other kind of average utilitarianism) of maximizing an expectation, which means it satisfies expected utility theory for general betterness.
-Nevertheless, Ex-Post Average Utilitarianism, we show, can oppose the interests of all affected individuals.
-Moreover, we can show this without assuming any well-defined expectations of well-being for contingent individuals.
+According to Ex-Post Average Utilitarianism, prospect X is at least as good as prospect Y if and only if the expected average well-being is at least as great in X as in Y. Relative to the ex-ante approach of taking the average of peoples’ expectations, this ex-post approach has the advantage of not needing well-defined expectations of well-being for contingent people—people who exist in some but not all states of nature.
+Nevertheless, we show that Ex-Post Average Utilitarianism can oppose the interests of all affected people.
+Moreover, we show this without relying on any comparisons of expectations of well-being for contingent people.

 Characterizing critical-level generalized utilitarianism with a weakened completeness axiom.
 Johan E. Gustafsson and Dean Spears